-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Karl Storz Endoscopy-America Inc. has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services, urging the agency to maintain contractor pricing for HCPCS Code G0561, which focuses on tympanostomy procedures performed in the physician office setting.
 The request comes in light of ongoing discussions regarding national pricing for various procedure codes in the Medicare payment framework.

-In the letter, more ST
+In the letter, the organization highlighted the importance of G0 more ST

 Lawsuit Reform Alliance of New York Urges Federal Review of State Scaffold Law (10)